Were you the victim of an assault or battery in North Carolina?

 • Failure to adequately screen guests and visitors

-• Inadequate lighting in stairwells, hallways, parking lots, common areas
+• Inadequate lighting in stairwells, hallways, parking lots, and common areas

 • Malfunctioning door locks